A Few Exceptions Worth Noting

 Seven Rules, Eight Exceptions

-The following seven rules—and most of their exceptions—can be found in CMOS, either explicitly or by example (or sometimes both).
+The following seven rules—and their exceptions—can all be found in CMOS, either explicitly or by example (and sometimes both).
 To put Chicago’s rules in perspective, some additional exceptions recommended by other guides are also mentioned where relevant, in the explanations following the examples.

 1. Do not add an apostrophe to form a plural.